 Types of laptops

-As the name suggests, everyday laptops are intended to be a default choice for someone who needs a portable machine that can do just about anything.
+- Most laptops including Macbooks, many Windows laptops, and Chomebooks are everyday laptops intended to be a default choice for someone who needs a portable machine that can do just about anything.
 They’re also priced across a wide range to suit a wide variety of needs.
 Most people choose a display in the 13-inch to 15-inch range and specs good enough to take on basic tasks, including word processing, web browsing, streaming video, or light gaming.
+Many of these can be upgraded with additional memory to extend their functionality and lifespan.
 Select the right combination of price and capability for your needs for home, for school, or for business applications.

-2-in-1 laptops are two devices at the same time: a laptop, and a tablet.
-Actually, they can be more than that.
-For example, tent position is great for watching video or displaying info with not keyboard in the way.
-Thanks to ingenious hinges that twist, slide or flip, the display can be positioned flat against the bottom of the case, transforming the device into a tablet form factor, perfect for running apps designed for tablets or for use with a stylus.
+- 2-in-1 laptops enable the screen to fold right back over the device creating two devices at the same time: a laptop, and a tablet.
+These are mostly Windows computers, though there are some Chromebook 2-in-1 laptops as well.
+Many of these function in more than just two orientations.
+For example, tent position is great for watching video or displaying info without a keyboard in the way.
+Thanks to ingenious hinges that twist, slide, or flip, the display can be positioned flat against the bottom of the case, transforming the device into a tablet form factor, perfect for running apps designed for tablets or for use with a stylus.
 Some 2-in-1s go even further, actually allowing the display to physically separate from the base as a standalone tablet.
 With this versatility, it’s no wonder 2-in-1 laptops are so popular.

-There are many components that go into every laptop, but there are four that have the biggest impact on a laptop’s performance and capabilities and cost: The CPU, RAM, the display, and storage space.
+There are many components that go into every laptop, but there are four that have the biggest impact on a laptop’s performance and capabilities and cost: The CPU, RAM, storage space, and the display.
 Most laptops rely on their CPU’s integrated graphics, but when choosing a gaming laptop the graphics card becomes the critical component.
+When searching for a laptop online at Best Buy, you will find most of the main components listed right at the top of a product page next to the product name.

 There are also families of CPUs that provide varying degrees of power, and within those families, different generations.
-Intel is currently releasing 11th generation Core mobile processors, with features like integrated Wi-Fi 6, onboard 4K video support, and improved overall performance.
-Laptops that meet Intel’s Evo standard (read more about it here) combine 11th gen Core CPUs, 4K HDR video, and all-day battery life.
-AMD is rolling out its Ryzen 5000 series of mobile processors with “Zen 3” processor cores, 4K support and Wi-Fi 6 support.
+Intel is currently releasing 12th generation Core mobile processors, with features like integrated Wi-Fi 6, onboard 4K video support, and improved overall performance.
+Laptops that meet Intel’s Evo standard (read more about it here) combine 11th Gen or the newest 12th Gen Core CPUs, 4K HDR video, and all-day battery life.
+AMD is rolling out its newest Ryzen series of mobile processors with more processor cores, 4K support, and the latest Wi-Fi support.

-And then there’s Apple’s M1 chip, with a huge boost in performance, integrated graphics capabilities, and laptops with battery life up to 20 hours.
-You can read more details about the M1 here.
+And then there’s Apple’s M1 and M2 chips, with a huge boost in performance, integrated graphics capabilities, and laptops with battery life up to 20 hours.
+You can read more details about the newest M2 here.
 The latest processors from each of these companies also incorporate various degrees of AI integration.

 Needless to say, all of this can be more than a little confusing.
 What should you be looking for in a laptop CPU?

-If it’s a MacBook, you’ll be choosing first between an Intel chip and an M1.
-If you go with M1, the choice is between 7 GPU cores or 8 GPU cores (more GPU cores improves the graphics capabilities for content creators).
+If it’s a MacBook, you’ll be choosing first between an Intel chip and an M1 or M2.
+If you go with M2, you get up to 10 GPU cores (more GPU cores improves the graphics capabilities for content creators).

 A general purpose laptop will be equipped with a CPU from a lower to mid-range processor family, typically with four cores at a modest clock rate.
 A quad-core, Intel Core i5 or AMD Ryzen 5 with 6 cores is a common configuration.
 Move to a more powerful laptop suited to professional use and the CPU will be much beefier too.
 You might find a 6-core Intel Core i5 processor, or an 8-core AMD Ryzen 7.
 Gaming laptops require maximum performance, so you’ll start to find the more powerful processors in this class.
-They will usually have an Intel Core i7, Core i9 or even a new Core X-series.
-If they’re equipped with an AMD processor, it will likely be a Ryzen 7 or Ryzen 9 series.
+They will usually have an Intel Core i7, or Core i9 with upwards of 14 cores.

-With 64-bit Windows 10, the minimum supported RAM is 2GB, but I wouldn’t suggest a laptop running Windows or macOS that has less than 8GB installed.
-Otherwise, it may run now, but a few OS upgrades in or too many apps open at once, and it’s likely to start bogging down.
-Any laptops I buy (for general and professional use) have a minimum of 8GB of RAM installed, and if available I choose 16GB.
+With Windows 11, the minimum supported RAM is 4GB, but I wouldn’t suggest a laptop running either Windows or macOS that has less than 8GB installed.
+Otherwise, it may run now, but a few OS upgrades in or too many apps open at once, and it’s likely to start slowing down considerably.
+So usually a minimum of 8GB of RAM will be installed, and often 16GB.
 A power user or a gaming laptop would benefit from having at least 16GB of RAM on tap.
 If you don’t need the extra RAM today, chances are you will before long.

 With Chromebooks.
 4GB of RAM is the current standard, but 8GB will let you have many tabs open without a performance hit, and a few premium Chromebooks offer a 16GB option.
 For most users 8GB will provide a great experience for the lifetime of the Chromebook, but for a budget-friendly option 4GB should be fine.